0x80/typescript-monorepo/README.md

-Often in a monorepo, you will never publish the shared packages to NPM or some other registry, and because of that, the namespace you use to prefix your package names does not matter.
-You might as well pick a standard one that you can use in every project.
+Often in a monorepo, you will never publish the shared packages to NPM or some other registry, and because of that, the namespace you use to prefix your package names do not matter, and you might as well pick a standard one that you can be reused in every project.

-At first I used `@mono`, and later I switched to `@repo` when I encountered that in the Turborepo examples.
+At first, I used `@mono`, and later I switched to `@repo` when I encountered that in the Turborepo examples.
 I like both, because they are equally short and clear, but I went with `@repo` because I expect it might become a standard sooner.